BMN Committees

 BMN Bat Stewardship Program

-The BMN bat stewardship program was established to create awareness of the ecological importance and benefits of bats, as well as promote measures to conserve bats and protect their habitat.
+The BMN bat program was established to create awareness of the ecological importance and benefits of bats, as well as promote measures to conserve bats and protect their habitat.
 This program is currently coordinated under the direction of John Saremba.
 The main components of the BMN bat program include the following activities:

 - Surveys and site assessments to determine the presence and characteristics of bat species at natural and artificial roosts.